fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/templates/macro.rst

 **i**

-The **i** macro can be used to have the first letter of a word in capital letters and the rest in lower case letters.
+The **i** modifier can be used to have the first letter of a word in capital letters and the rest in lower case letters.

 Examples: